tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: Determine in what way the test evaluates data quality.

-There are four test types in BDQ:
+There are four Test types in BDQ:

 * **Validation** Assess whether data meet quality criteria (COMPLIANT/NOT_COMPLIANT)
 * **Amendment** Propose improvements to data quality (AMENDED/NOT_AMENDED)